Foreknowledge and Free Will

 Plantinga argued that counterfactual power over God’s past beliefs about human free choices is coherent and if it occurs, these beliefs are not accidentally necessary; they do not have the kind of necessity the past is alleged to have in premise (2) of the basic argument.

-Notice that counterfactual power over the past is not the same thing as changing the past, nor is it the same thing as causing or bringing about the past.
-Changing the past is incoherent since it amounts to there being one past prior to t2 in which God has a certain belief at t1, and then Jones does something to make a different past.
+Notice that counterfactual power over the past is not the same thing as changing the past.
+Under the assumption that there is only one time line, changing the past is incoherent since it amounts to there being one past prior to t2 in which God has a certain belief at t1, and then Jones does something to make a different past.
 That requires two pasts prior to t2, and that presumably makes no sense.
 What (CPP) affirms instead is that there is only one actual past, but there would have been a different past if Jones acted differently at t2.
 (CPP) also does not require the assumption that what Jones does at t2 causes God to have the belief he has at t1.
 There is much debate about the way to analyze the causal relation, but it is generally thought that causation does not reduce to a counterfactual dependency of an effect on its cause.
-(CPP) is weaker than the claim that Jones' act at t2 causes God's belief at t1.
+The dependency of God’s belief on Jones’ act need not be a causal dependency.
+(CPP) is therefore weaker than the claim that Jones’ act at t2 causes God’s belief at t1.
+A discussion of the counterfactual dependence of God’s past belief on human future acts is given in Zagzebski (1991, chap 4).

 The doctrine of Middle Knowledge was vehemently debated in the 16th century, with the version of Luis de Molina getting the most attention in the contemporary literature.
 Recently the doctrine has received strong support by Thomas Flint (1998) and Eef Dekker (2000).
 Unlike the other compatibilist solutions we are considering, which aim only at showing that infallible foreknowledge and human freedom are compatible, Molinism provides an account of how God knows the contingent future, along with a strong doctrine of divine providence.
 Middle knowledge is called “middle” because it is said to stand between God’s knowledge of necessary truths and his knowledge of his own creative will.
 The objects of Middle Knowledge are so-called counterfactuals of freedom: